pavkoccino/flutter_studying/README.md

 - With stateless widgets, you should set your variables as final because a stateless widget should not, by definition, be able to mutate its state.
 Using final variables ensures this cannot happen.
+- No interfaces.
+- No modifiers or access, except underscore.
+That means the thingy is private to the library (library is usually considered single file)
+- Inheritance is possible only from one other class.
+But there is something called **mixins** that can "replace" this.
+- Implicit getters and setters.
+- No need to use word "new" when instanciating objects.
+- All classes are implicitely interfaces.